 Students progress through this program through the study of pictorial drawing techniques, graphic engineering data, and assembly drawing.
 Technical writing education provides an overview of the importance and need of technical communication in the industry and the workplace.
 Overall, this program gives students in demand job skills and a specialized education.

 Graduates of our program will be skilled in producing digital drawings by interpreting data from field measurements, notes, and existing drawings.
 They will be capable of the basic concepts of their chosen areas of expertise plus be familiar with engineering terminology.
-Most importantly, these graduates will be fluent in highly specialized programs like AutoCad, which is used to design anything from bridges to more complex structures like buildings.
+Most importantly, these graduates will be fluent in highly specialized programs like AutoCAD, which is used to design anything from bridges to more complex structures like buildings.
 Digital drafting brings an item to life during the entire creative process, literally from conception to a finished product.
 This is why capable CAD designers are so sought-after: they can paint a picture from something as complex and abstract as only mathematical measurements.

 A CAD designer should make around $25.35 an hour or $52,720 annually *.
-Naturally this pay range is based on a person’s region and location, but the medial salary sits at the aforementioned number.
+Naturally, this pay range is based on a person’s region and location, but the medial salary sits at the aforementioned number.
 Another thing to consider is the stability of this job as architects and engineers will always be needed thus a CAD interpretation of their work will be needed.
 Plus if you are already involved in one of these professions and you just need to brush up your digital design skills, this will be an impressive addition to your resume and possibly a pathway to a higher salary.
 If you are interested, give us a call, visit our campus, or fill out the form on our Website for more information.

-For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website: http://www.iticollege.edu/disclosures.htm
+For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website: https://www.iticollege.edu/disclosures.htm